Hari-Hristov/Bezier_Curve/README.md

-#Bezier Curve showm using De Casteljau's algorithm
+# Bezier Curve shown using De Casteljau's algorithm
+Displays the curve for up to 120 different points.